Vlasenko2006/NACHMO/README.md

 # Novel Atmospheric CHemistry MOdel (NACHMO)

 ## Introduction
+Atmospheric chemistry plays a crucial role in influencing weather patterns and climate variability.
+The prediction of temperature fluctuations is particularly challenging due to the complex, nonlinear feedbacks—both short- and long-term—among greenhouse gases such as CO₂, methane, and other atmospheric constituents.
+Traditionally, modeling these interactions has required solving intricate mathematical and chemical equations, which is only feasible through numerical simulations on high-performance computing clusters and typically demands significant computational time.

-Atmospheric chemistry significantly impacts weather and climate variability.
-Modeling these processes requires solving stiff chemical kinetic ordinary differential equations (ODEs), which can consume up to 80% of computational time.
-Machine learning and neural networks offer a way to reduce these computational costs.
-Our Neural Network NACHMO combines this with novel error-removal techniques using singular value decomposition, quadratic programming, and gating layers.
-These methods extend the period of low-error estimates and are applicable to any trained NN or stiff ODE emulator.
+Machine learning and neural networks now provide a powerful alternative, enabling the modeling of these feedbacks with far less computational overhead.
+Our neural network, NACHMO, leverages this advantage by integrating novel error-removal techniques, including singular value decomposition, quadratic programming, and gating layers.
+NACHMO accepts atmospheric species concentrations as input and predicts their evolution in the atmosphere over extended time periods, offering an efficient and innovative approach to atmospheric modeling.

 ## Example of NACHMO etimates:
 Compare real(red) and NACHMO-estimated (other colours) concentrations under varions NN-modifications.